mattday/addthis-social-sign-in/readme.txt

 * Advanced control over post login redirection

 == Upgrade Notice ==
-= 2.0.0 =
+= 2.0.1 =
-* Added email popup feature to collect profile data, email and username from users
+* Attach SSI credentials with existing user instead of creating new one.
-* Added new services - Linkedin and Yahoo
+* Fixed compatability issues with other addthis plugins.